aws-samples/lambda-refarch-iotbackend/README.md

 configuration has been changed.

-Step 3 – Open the testpage.html in a web browser and try submitting a value for a sensor ID using the Update button.
+Step 3 – Open the testpage.html in a web browser and try submitting a value for a sensor ID using the Submit button.
 You can input any values you like into the text fields.

 Step 4 – View the contents of the S3 bucket, which will have one object.